Marianne Williamson’s Comments On Antidepressants Spark ‘I Need My Meds Marianne’ Hashtag

 — NYT Science (@NYTScience) March 13, 2018

-In an article for The Spectator USA, writer, retired prison doctor and psychiatrist Theodore Dalrymple agrees with Williamson’s position that unhappiness can not only be diagnosed as depression but treated as depression.
-He claims that — unlike physical illness — psychiatric diagnosis lacks biological markers to distinguish the severe, debilitating cases from the trivial ones.
+In an article for The Spectator USA, Theodore Dalrymple, a writer, retired prison doctor, and psychiatrist, agrees with Williamson’s position that unhappiness can not only be diagnosed as depression, but treated as depression.
+He claims that — unlike physical illness — psychiatric diagnoses lack biological markers to distinguish the severe, debilitating cases from the trivial ones.

 Dalrymple says that there are risks of both under-diagnosis and over-diagnosis in psychiatry, but the former is more likely to lead to legal action for negligence, which is why he says the latter is more common.
 He claims that most doctors would rather treat 99 non-cases than miss one real case.